shom-fr/xoa/doc/indepth.meta.rst

 Introduction
 ============

-This module is an application and extension of a subset of the `CF conventions <http://cfconventions.org/>`_ in application to naming conventions.
+The :mod:`xoa.meta` subpackage is an application and extension of a subset of the `CF conventions <http://cfconventions.org/>`_ in application to naming conventions.
 It has two main intents: